Marlins vs. Padres Player Props Betting Odds

 Arraez Stats

-- Luis Arraez has 11 doubles, a triple, a home run, 17 walks and 20 RBI (70 total hits).
-He has stolen one base.
+- Luis Arraez has 72 hits with 11 doubles, a triple, a home run, 18 walks and 20 RBI.
+He's also stolen one base.

-- Arraez brings a five-game streak with at least one hit into this contest.
-In his last five games he is batting .421 with a double, two walks and four RBI.
+- Arraez has picked up at least one hit in six straight games.
+In his last 10 games he is batting .351 with a double, four walks and five RBI.

 Arraez Recent Games